THE 1st Battalion

 6 non - commissioned officers were mentioned.

-was mentioned several times, and gained his C.B. by splendid work.
+several times, and gained his C.B. by splendid work.

 1